Wirzgane/coworkers-snack/README.md

       1. Username: snack_user
       1. Password: snack_password
       1. Click “Save” to save your changes.
 You should now be able to view your database in pgAdmin.
+          - If you encounter any problem connecting pgAdmin to postgreSql [this video was helpful](https://www.youtube.com/watch?v=2BjrT14Heug&t=471s&ab_channel=AcerTech).

 That’s it!